astropy/astropy/docs/uncertainty/index.rst

 Using `astropy.uncertainty`
 ===========================

-Creating distributions
+Creating Distributions
 ----------------------

+..
+EXAMPLE START: Creating Distributions Using Arrays or Quantities

-The most direct way to create a distribution is to use an array or quantity that carries the samples in the *last* dimension::
+The most direct way to create a distribution is to use an array or |Quantity|
+that carries the samples in the *last* dimension::

   >>> import numpy as np